ir4klis/sp_nodes/README.md

 Package containing two publisherers (publisherA.py) and (publisherB.py) and a subscriber (subscriber.py) nodes.
-Each publisher publishes to its own node (sp_node_a and sp_node_b) and subscriber subscribes to both of them.
+Each publisher has its own topic (sp_node_a and sp_node_b) and subscriber subscribes to both of them.
 Quick way to test communication between multiple machines.

 Runs with :